mtashev/FineWine/README.md

 FineWine
 ========
 This is an informational application for wine lovers.

 Current version is 1.0 and a few bugs are expected.

 Soon to be published in App Store.

-Code refactoring is also undergo.
+Code refactoring is also in progress.